 It Never Looked Easy Until…

 Not all visitor identification tools are created equal.
 Some are basic but inexpensive, capable of identifying previously anonymous website visitors, and not much else.
-Others will take the data and put it into effect, telling you which guests are worth considering as a potential customer.
+Others will take the data and put it into effect, telling you which guests are worth considering as potential customers.

 One thing is certain: no matter the scale of the business, there is a solution that will meet your needs while remaining within your budget.
 Our tool is VisitorIntel, and if you’re considering a visitor identification tool, we’d like to cover what VisitorIntel offers so you can compare it to other options you may find.